Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 We accept a wide range of major currencies, including the US Dollar, British Pound, Euro, Australian Dollar, Singapore Dollar, Indian Rupee, Swiss Franc, Canadian Dollar, Japanese Yen, Chinese Yuan, Saudi Arabian Riyal, Qatari Riyal, Thai Baht, UAE Dirham, Malaysian Ringgit, South Korean Won, Swedish Krona, Danish Krone, Hong Kong Dollar, Kuwaiti Dinar, and Bahraini Dinar.
 For those interested in our Luxury Everest Base Camp Trek, payments can be made in the following currencies for a smooth and hassle-free booking experience.

-In Nepal, the standard voltage is 230V with a frequency of 50Hz, and the power plugs and sockets used are of Type C, D, and M. If you’re coming from a country that uses different plug types, it’s essential to bring an appropriate adapter.
+In Nepal, the standard voltage is 230V with a frequency of 50Hz, and the power plugs and sockets are Type C, D, and M. If you’re coming from a country with different plug types, it’s essential to bring an appropriate adapter.
 Universal adapters are widely available and recommended to ensure compatibility when charging your devices.
 Additionally, ensure your appliances are compatible with 230V to avoid any issues.

 Before traveling to Nepal, it is recommended to consider vaccines such as Hepatitis A, Typhoid, and Tetanus.
 Vaccines for Rabies, Japanese Encephalitis, and Malaria may also be advised depending on your activities and areas of visit.
 However, no vaccines are mandatory for entry into Nepal.
 Before taking any vaccines, it is essential to consult with your doctor to ensure you receive the appropriate advice tailored to your health and travel plans.